Good morning to Captain and crew alike, and welcome to the Admiralty Docket.

 Garment wholesalers, candy makers, restauranteurs, salesmen, and business persons from all sectors of the economy, filed tort claims in state court against Great Lakes Dredge and Dock for negligent pile driving in the river near the freight tunnel and against the city for negligent maintenance of its freight tunnel.
 The handsomely paid admiralty lawyers for Great Lakes Dredge and Dock filed a petition in the federal court for limitation of its liability to the value of its tug and its two barges which performed the pile driving.
 This action depended upon allegations supporting the admiralty jurisdiction of the federal court.

 The pizza distributors, merchants, and bow tie brokers were furious.
 Their lawyers questioned how claims for damage to merchandise a mile from navigable waters could be covered by admiralty law.
 They puzzled over a law which would allow Great Lakes to limit its liability for millions of dollars of damage to the combined value of an old tug and two rusty spud barges.
-On their motion, the district court dismissed the Limitation action for lack of admiralty jurisdiction.
+On their motion, the district court dismissed the

 Admiralty attorneys for Great Lakes appealed to the U.S. Court of Appeals for the Seventh Circuit, which found admiralty jurisdiction and reversed the decision of the district court.
 This decision was based upon the Extension of Admiralty Jurisdiction Act, sometimes referred to as the “Admiralty Extension Act”, which invests federal courts with admiralty jurisdiction over all cases where the injury was caused by a ship or other vessel on navigable waters, even if such injury occurred on land.